 Keratoconus is a progressive eye disease that causes the cornea to become thinner, resulting in deteriorated vision.
 The eye’s cornea is typically spherical; however, keratoconus results in the cornea taking on a cone-like shape.
 While eyeglasses can help individuals see clearly during the early stages of keratoconus, vision will likely become more distorted as the disorder advances, often requiring surgical treatment.
 Intacs® (described below), and other procedures available at our practice have proven very effective at treating keratoconus.
-Our cornea specialists, Dr. Darcy Wolsey and Dr. Zachary Zavodni, also participate in corneal cross-linking clinical studies to treat keratoconus patients.
+Our cornea specialists also offer FDA-approved corneal cross-linking to treat keratoconus patients.

 Corneal disease is a serious condition that can cause clouding of the cornea, visual distortions, and eventually blindness.
-At The Eye Institute of Utah, we routinely check for corneal disease by examining your eyes with powerful microscopes.
-Dr. Darcy Wolsey specializes in the diagnosis of advanced corneal disease, routinely performing surgical treatments such as DSEK, PKP and Intacs® to fight corneal diseases.
+At The Eye Institute of Utah, our eye doctors routinely check for corneal disease by examining your eyes with powerful microscopes.
+Dr. Zachary Zavodni specializes in the diagnosis of advanced corneal disease, routinely performing surgical treatments such as DSEK, PKP and Intacs® to fight corneal diseases.

 If the cornea becomes cloudy as a result of corneal disease, the only way to restore sight may be surgery.
 Corneal tissue for transplants comes from a donor.
 With a full thickness transplant, the diseased cornea is removed and a full thickness donor cornea is sutured into place.
 This procedure is called Penetrating Keratoplasty, or PKP.
 Return of best vision may be recognized in three or four months, while for some patients it may take up to a year.
 Descemet’s Stripping Endothelial Keratoplasty, or DSEK, is a relatively new surgical technique that can help some patients who previously required a full thickness corneal transplant.
 Both surgical procedures require the use of a donor cornea, but DSEK replaces only the diseased posterior section of the cornea called the endothelium.
 First, the damaged endothelium is removed from the diseased cornea and the healthy endothelium is removed from the donor’s cornea.
 The healthy endothelium is then placed inside the eye where it is held in place by an air bubble.
 With DSEK, many people experience improvement in their vision within weeks and there is no need for sutures.